klimenta/ctrl-ssh/README.md

 Tested on both Windows 10 64-bit and OS X Big Sur.
 I am sure it will work on other platforms as long as you have .NET Core 3.1 or higher.

 ## Download
-Both standalone pre-compiled versions are available for Windows 64-bit and OS X.
+Both standalone pre-compiled versions are available for Windows 64-bit and OS X in the releases.